quintopia/beerbrawl/README.md

 GLASS CANNON: 5 MAGIC or STRENGTH and 1 ARMOR.
 75% chance of scoring at least one hit.
 Useful for taking out adventurers who are believed to have no (remaining) armor.

 MULTICLASS: 1 STRENGTH, 1 MAGIC, 4 ARMOR.
-Specifically designed to counter adventurers that are spec'ed entirely into STRENGTH or MAGIC.
+Specifically designed to counter adventurers that have stats made enitrely of STRENGTH or MAGIC.
 Can also be used as a healer.

 ALL-ROUNDER: 3 STRENGTH or MAGIC, 2 MAGIC or STRENGTH, 1 ARMOR.
 Will defeat weak opponents, can be used to test their power and wear down the armor of stronger